VPAC/superlinux/supercomputingwithlinux.md

 x=5; until [ $x -le 0 ]; do echo "Until-do count down $x"; x=$(( $x - 1 )); done
 x=1; until [ $x = 6 ]; do echo "Until-do count up $x"; x=$(( $x + 1 )); done

 Consider converting these files into permanent bash scripts and saving them in one's own bin directory.
-For example, the first script, which converts files to lower case, could be saved as the text file 'lowercase' in /home/<username>/bin, and changed to an executable (chmod +x lowercase).
+For example, the first script, which converts files to lower case, could be saved as the text file 'lowercase.sh' in /home/<username>/bin, and changed to an executable (chmod +x lowercase).

 #!/bin/bash
 for i